 If there is one sure thing in life, it’s that behavior never lies.
 Your behavior defines you just as it defines others.
 When your behavior changes for any reason, it raises alarm bells.
 Are you suddenly working late because you have project deadlines?
-Or are you unable to keep focused on work during the day because the kids are home and a huge distraction?
+Or are you unable to keep focused on work during the day because your personal life is a distraction?
 Either way, the question remains: why the change in behavior?

 You Can Steal an Identity, But You Can’t Steal Behavior

 In the world of cybersecurity, criminals may steal an identity, but they can’t steal the behavior associated with that individual (or device).
 Behavior is the tell.
 Attackers may compromise someone’s credentials, but they cannot mimic that user’s behavior.

 A cybercriminal won’t know when users normally login, from what IP address(es), what applications they typically access, what documents they’re working on, who they normally email or meet with, and more.

 Why is this a big deal?
 Because a sudden change in online behavior tells you that someone or something is anomalous.

 Back in the 1970s and 1980s Memorex launched a series of advertisements featuring Ella Fitzgerald singing a note that shattered glass.
 Her singing was being recorded to a Memorex audio cassette.
 Whether she sang the note live or it was played back on Memorex, the glass still shattered.